tonethar/IGME-430-Spring-2021/hw-notes/HW-first-express-mvc.md

 3) Make a few small changes to the code:

     - add an `age` field to the `<form>`
-    - makes sure that `setName` looks for this paramter and sends back an error if it's not set
+    - makes sure that `setName` looks for this parameter, and sends back an error message if it's not set
     - if it is set, go ahead and add an `age` property to the `name` object, and return it
     - you should see something like the following in the web browser after you successfully add a new user (and this will also be visible at the **/getName** endpoint: